mistermark/Zeitgeist/README.md

 # Zeitgeist

-A timeless typographical theme for [Ghost](http://github.com/tryghost/ghost/) inspired by the wonderful design and thinking blog [Medium](http://www.medium.com).
+A timeless typographical and content focussed theme for [Ghost](http://github.com/tryghost/ghost/).
+Inspired by [Medium](http://www.medium.com), where people share ideas and stories for the public.

 ## Foundation

-For the grid layout and icons I've used the framework [Foundation](http://foundation.zurb.com) including their icons for the social stuff.
+For the grid layout and icons I've used [Foundation](http://foundation.zurb.com), including their icons for the social stuff.

 ## Typography

+For the distribution of the theme I've used the font [PT Serif](http://www.google.com/fonts/specimen/PT+Serif) and [PT Serif Caption](http://www.google.com/fonts/specimen/PT+Serif+Caption) on [Google Fonts](http://www.google.com/fonts).
+PT Serif Caption is mainly used for the intro texts on the articles or the first paragraphs.

-Both for the header and the body fonts I've used the font [Calluna (sans)](http://www.exljbris.com/calluna.html) hosted on [Typekit](http://typekit.com).
-By default these are disabled, since you need to host them on Typekit yourself (they're free, so go ahead!).
-I've set a [Google Font API](http://www.google.com/fonts) hosted font as a fallback.
+When you're using the theme for your own use I'd recommend signing up for an account on [Typekit](http://typekit.com) and use [Calluna (sans)](http://www.exljbris.com/calluna.html).
+By default these are disabled, since you need to host them on your own Typekit account (they're free, so why not sign up?).
+Else you can keep using the Google Fonts hosted ones.

 For the best experience I'd recommend to serve the Calluna font using a trial account on Typekit.